SharonLK/psagot-2020-reqs/README.md

 # IDE Installation

-Since we are civil, non barbaric, duck loving creatures we will be using PyCharm as the main IDE for python development in these workshops.
+Since we are civil, non barbaric, duck loving creatures we will be using PyCharm as the main IDE for python development in these workshops (alongside `jupyter` which you have installed in the previous sub-sections).
 You can download the latest PyCharm version from the following link:

 `https://www.jetbrains.com/pycharm/`